ricalo/blog/_posts/2019-10-13-custom-powerline-segment.md

 ![Custom Powerline segment][screenshot]

+## Prerequisites

-The instructions in this post assume that you have installed Powerline and copied the configuration files that allow you to customize the installation.
-To meet these prerequisites, follow the instructions in [Installing Powerline on Ubuntu Linux][0] including the _Edit your Powerline configuration_ section.
+This post assumes that you have installed Powerline and copied the configuration files needed to customize the installation.
+To meet these prerequisites, check [Installing Powerline on Ubuntu Linux][0] including the _Edit your Powerline configuration_ section.

 ## Configuring the Python path